 Aflac gets that preventive care can help keep common mental health issues from escalating, and sometimes even a top-notch prevention plan isn’t enough to keep an employee out of crisis.
 That’s why we are fully committed to providing an ever-evolving and ongoing emphasis on mental health for the people who need it the most, helping you care for your team while also helping you tend to the well-being of your business.

-Our products and services that support mental health include:
+Our products and services that help support mental health include:

-Prevention and support: In addition to the optional employee assistance program (EAP) offered through our premier life, absence and disability solution, we’ve partnered with NeuroFlow to provide early intervention and resiliency tools.
-NeuroFlow is a responsive app and solution that works with employees at all points of the mental health spectrum using surveys, behavioral data and gamification to deepen engagement and create a feedback loop between employees and the care they need.
+Prevention and support: In addition to the optional employee assistance program (EAP) offered through our group life, absence and disability solution, we’ve partnered with NeuroFlow to provide early intervention and resiliency tools.
+NeuroFlow's Onward app works with employees at all points of the mental health spectrum using surveys, behavioral data and gamification to deepen engagement and create a feedback loop between employees and the care they need.
 Employees whose mental health is stable will receive wellness content designed to help keep them in a good place.
-People who are assessed within the app to have an emerging mental health condition will receive content meant to impact and potentially de-escalate the issue.
+People assessed by the app to have an emerging mental health condition will receive content meant to impact and potentially de-escalate the issue.
 And those who are at high risk will receive NeuroFlow’s Response Services, which will reach out to them in order to make sure they are receiving the treatment and resources they need.
 The solution is easy to use and can help detect undiagnosed conditions and ultimately address gaps experienced by many employees today.

-Recovery: We understand time away from work may be crucial to recovery and ordered by medical providers, but yet isn't always realistic financially.
-That's why we’ve expanded our short-term disability plan (series B40000) to include coverage for when employees are unable to work due to a covered mental health condition.
-New and existing short term disability policyholders alike now have access to this expanded offering.
+Recovery: We understand time away from work may be crucial to recovery and ordered by medical providers but isn't always realistic financially.
+That's why we’ve expanded our short-term disability plan (series A57600) to include coverage for employees who are unable to work due to a covered mental health condition.
+New and existing short-term disability policyholders alike now have access to this expanded offering.

-Even programs that may not appear to be directly related to mental health can support your employees’ wellbeing.
+Even programs that may not appear to be directly related to mental health can help support your employees’ well-being.
 Offering paid leave or PTO can help them take the time they may need to recharge and care for themselves.
-Our research shows that a positive perception of PTO at a workplace is correlated with employees’ belief that their employers care about them.
-In fact, of the options presented in a recent survey, 1 in 3 employees surveyed ranked increased time off as their first choice for addressing burnout.
-Options to work from home and self-care programs also top employees’ list.5
+Our research shows that a positive perception of PTO at a workplace correlates with employees’ belief that their employers care about them.
+In fact, of the options presented in a recent survey, 55% of surveyed employees ranked increased time off as their first choice for addressing burnout.
+Options to work from home and self-care programs also top employees’ lists.3

-And, given that more than half of American employees have high anxiety about health care costs beyond what their insurance covers, any supplemental insurance offering becomes a cushion of mental health support.6 It’s helping bridge the peace of mind for the people who make your business tick — and just one of the ways that Aflac is committed to helping to bridge the care gap for people who need it the most.
+And, given that more than half of American employees have high anxiety about health care costs beyond what their insurance covers,4 offering supplemental insurance can help ease those concerns.
+It helps provide peace of mind for the employees who are essential to your business and just one of the ways that Aflac is committed to helping bridge the care gap for people who need it the most.

 Ready to connect your employees to the mental health support they need?
 Contact your Aflac benefits advisor or visit Aflac.com/business.